How Do I Write Content That AI Engines Cite?

 - Match the heading - directly answer the question the heading poses

-The paragraph you're reading right now under the heading "Answer capsules: the core technique" demonstrates the pattern.
 The structure is: heading (question) followed by capsule (answer) followed by supporting detail.

 Definitive vs hedged language